 Defendants who were falsely accused should always consider fighting the case.
 But this is such a minor offense it may be worth it just to pay the fine.
 Consult with an attorney.

-Most seat belt cases settle quickly.
-But theoretically anyone charged with a seat belt violation can request a bench trial, which is where the judge decides guilt or innocence.
-These defendants do not have the right to a jury trial.
+Most safety belt cases settle quickly.
+But theoretically, anyone charged with a seat belt violation can request a bench trial, which is where the judge decides guilt or innocence.
+These defendants do not have the right to a jury trial.11

 At least consult with one.
 Depending on the unique facts of the case, it may be a good idea to have legal counsel trying to negotiate a dismissal of the charge.